wbudic/LifeLog/Current Development Check List.md

 * CVS Export and Import has not been implemented for RTF type log entries.
 &#10004; Dynamic toggle of page sections, interaction fixed, bettered.

-## New Features of Minor Relevance
+## Planned New Possible Features of Minor Relevance

+* Table sort in config system settings by variable name.
+* Enable automatic bold title heading for specified cattegories.
 * Theme colours to be revisited, bettered
 * Enable file attachment to log entries.
 * Enable Armour Mode